-Fields and value exported in CSV file are not the same shown in GUI (i.e. date values are exported as Unix Timestamp microseconds).
+Fields and values exported in the CSV file are not the same as shown in the GUI (i.e. date values are exported as Unix Timestamp microseconds).
+To automatically convert dates in an ISO 8601 format using the user's timezone, the checkbox Convert dates to readable format can be enabled and use ISO 8601 format or a custom format.